 Use the below quick links to navigate to in-depth information on the top counseling degrees, including information on which universities offer the degree at the level you are interested in.
 Overall, there are currently 736 counseling programs in the US accredited by CACREP, the Council for Accreditation of Counseling & Related Educational Programs.
 View online CACREP accredited counseling degrees.

-Specific Types of Counseling Program Areas
+Specific Types of Online Counseling Degree Programs

 There are many different types of counseling degrees available at campuses and online universities across the US.
 We have researched all of the top counseling programs, and provided a summary below.

 The field of counseling can be considered one of the most diverse educational and career fields currently available throughout the United States.
 Within this subject area, people can learn different techniques that can be effective in helping work through a wide variety of life-related and adjustment issues.
 Typically for licensure, you will need a minimum of a Master’s in Counseling – there are a number of schools with online Master of Counseling degrees.
 Counseling itself focuses on providing direction and assistance to people in need, whether it be through different types of therapy, pharmaceutical intervention or even life planning services.